-I joined the Internet Society Foundation in January 2023 as a Program Officer.
+I serve as the Internet Society Foundation’s Senior Program Officer.

 I bring to this role over a decade of global partnerships and strategic advisory experiences in the global digital and tech policy space.